-It’s the big question on every parent’s mind when they start looking for a babysitter: How much should you pay?
+It’s the big question on every parent’s mind when they need someone to look after their children: How much does a babysitter cost?

 Unfortunately, there’s no one answer, as there are many factors that influence how much a babysitter should get paid, including location, skill level and the number and ages of the children that need care.

-That being said, according to Care.com’s 2020 Cost of Care Survey, which used payment data from over 3,800 parents across the country, parents paid after-school babysitters an average of $16.20 per hour to care for one child for about three hours a day, or a total of 15 hours per week.
+That being said, according to Care.com’s 2022 Cost of Care Survey, parents paid after-school sitters an average of $17.40 per hour ($261 per week), for working about three hours a day, or a total of 15 hours per week.

 1. Research going rates in your area